PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • D-rings for attaching a short leash

 Remember to check weight distribution.
 Dogs sitting too far back can make steering difficult.
 I learned this when my sister's Beagle decided the very back corner was his spot—I spent the whole trip fighting to keep the kayak straight!
+When converting your tank well, place the heaviest items (including your dog's platform) just behind the seat for optimal trim.

 6. Safety Modifications

-Beyond comfort, safety modifications are crucial:
+Beyond comfort, safety modifications are crucial for any dog-friendly setup:

 Grab Handles: Add extra grab loops near your dog's area.
 If they fall overboard, you need easy lifting points.
 I use climbing rope to create loops through scupper holes.
+These are essential for dog overboard recovery situations where you need to haul your pup back aboard quickly.

 Emergency Ladder: For larger dogs, a rope ladder off the side helps them climb back aboard.
 Practice this in shallow water first!
+A PFD for dogs with a sturdy handle on top makes lifting much easier, especially when your dog is wet and heavy.

 Choosing the Right Kayak Type for Modifications